EVENT ENDEDLast updated April 06, 2026, 10:27 PM EDT

-Iran has warned of a “more severe and expansive” response if President Trump follows through on his expletive-laden threat to strike energy infrastructure and bridges.
+Iran has warned of a “more severe and expansive” response if the president follows through on his expletive-laden threat to strike energy infrastructure and bridges.

 What to know